Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (760) 639-6164 | Website | Entrance: Free

-Vista is proud of its Rancho Buena Vista Adobe which was a Mexican land grant.
-This historical landmark gives visitors a way to experience a glimpse of early ranch life.
-Equipped with an art gallery and gift shop, Rancho Buena Vista Adobe is the perfect spot for a relaxing day soaking up the culture and stopping by Buena Vista Park to picnic, hike, or bike after.
+Equipped with an art gallery and gift shop, Rancho Buena Vista Adobe is the perfect spot for a relaxing day of soaking up the culture.
+Stop by Buena Vista Park to picnic, hike, or bike after.

 Alta Vista Botanical Gardens